rasputnik/mesos-centos/examples/spark/README.md

 We don't have HDFS setup yet so things won't be fully functional, but we can at least verify things can be shipped out.
-This example calculates pi by the 'throw darts and see what is within a circle' method.
+This Scala code calculates pi by the 'throw darts and see what is within a circle' method.
 Dial up NUM_SAMPLES for more accuracy (and longer run times, NUM_SAMPLES == a billion takes around 30 seconds for me):